-• path \leftarrow GenerateMTProof(T, h) outputs the authentication path for leaf L corresponding to element h, that is, the set of the siblings of the nodes on the path from L to root σ .
-We denote path the authentication path output by GenerateMTProof.
+• path \leftarrow GenerateMTProof(T, h) outputs the authentication path, denoted path, for leaf L corresponding to element h, that is, the set of the siblings of the nodes on the path from L to root σ .

-• {Accept, Reject} \leftarrow VerifyMTProof (h, path, σ) verifies that the value of the root computed from h and path equals the expected value σ .
+• {Accept, Reject} \leftarrow VerifyMTProof $(h, \mathsf{path}, \sigma)$ verifies that the root value computed from h and path equals the expected value σ .